bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/tdw-redwhiteblood.md

 "Red, White, and Blood" is the title of a movie review posted on the Daily Whisper, which was accessed through the [webbrowser](webbrowser).
-It seems to be a parody of real world US politics, written by [Dr. Lee MD](../characters/lee-md), who criticizes the movie released by Mindstream.
+It seems to be a parody of real world US politics, written by [Dr. Lee MD](../characters/lee-md), who criticises the movie released by Mindstream.

 The article also mentions DreamReel, which is likely to be the in-universe equivalent of TikTok.